You are using an outdated browser.

 Assistant Professor of Management & Organizations at NYU's Stern School of Business

-Dr. Phillips’s research focuses on engaging traditionally privileged groups in diversity and equity efforts, and identifying methods to increase cooperation between the advantaged and disadvantaged.
+Dr. Phillips’s research focuses on engaging all employees in diversity and equity efforts.
 She has published research in leading social psychology journals, including the Journal of Personality and Social Psychology, Journal of Experimental Social Psychology, and Research in Organizational Behavior.

 Andraéa LaVant